 Often, the abuser manifests calm and caring behavior, and the cycle of domestic abuse makes it hard to realize that this is a serious issue that needs to be addressed.
 The cycle of violence in domestic abuse falls into different stages or a common pattern.

 These Stages Are Listed Below:

 Stage 1: Abuse

 In this stage, an abusive partner comes out and shows his aggressive, belittling, or violent behavior.
-The stress from everyday life (including stress from work, children, worries, finance among others) begins to mount and increase in the abuser and create tension and pressure.
-They begin to feel angry towards the victim and they will be feeling as if they should not have met the person.
+The stress from everyday life (including work, children, worries, and finances) begins to mount and increase in the abuser and create tension and pressure.
+They begin to feel angry towards the victim, and they will feel as if they should not have met the person.

 Stage 2: Guilt

 After the abuse stage, an abusive partner feels guilt.
-Although this guilt is not about what they have done but they will feel bothered about the possibility of being caught in the long run and being allowed to face the consequences for their abusive behavior.
+Although this guilt is not about what they have done, they will feel bothered about the possibility of being caught in the long run and being allowed to face the consequences for their abusive behavior.